rr1000/cd-writing-ls--la/source/_posts/designing-stratum.md

 #### Managing SSL Certificates

 One of the larger benefits of Stratum over our former PaaS dashboard is the abstraction of features away from the web UI and into the CLI.
-In the previous dashboard we would continually see users struggling to add SSL certificates to their environments.
+In the previous dashboard, we would continually see users struggling to add SSL certificates to their environments.
 We first attempted to fix this issue by implementing better inline documentation (a feature we're planning on adding back into Stratum at some point) and improving validation.
-This did alleviate the issue for some users, however, there was still a steady flow of SSL related support requests.
+This did alleviate the issue for some users; however, there was still a steady flow of SSL related support requests.

 This was frustrating.
 We wanted to help these users, but without a major change to the way the backend worked we didn't quite know how to solve the issue.
 What we did know was that the dashboard UI was not the place for managing SSL certificates.
-Fortunately with the planned Stratum release we were able to work SSL management into the CLI and in the short two-week period that the product has been launched we've seen greater user success.
+Fortunately with the planned Stratum release we were able to work SSL management into the CLI, and in the short two-week period that the product has been launched we've seen greater user success.

 ![Stratum CLI SSL Certs](/img/posts/designing-stratum/catalyze_stratum_cli_ssl.png)

 #### Managing SSH Keys

-Handling SSH keys within the old dashboard was another point of contention for users.
+Handling SSH keys within the old dashboard was another point of frustration for users.
 Our initial decision to place SSH keys inside of the dashboard instead of the CLI was mostly based around other tools that the design team had used in the past (notably Github).
 With the new Stratum release we really wanted to stick to a certain philosophy:

-`CLI = actions` and `UI = viewing`
+`CLI = actions` and `Web UI = viewing`

 So with that in mind we moved SSH keys to the CLI and simply placed a note inside the dashboard notifying users of the change.

 #### Managing Environment Variables

 Environment variable management was another dashboard oddity that we felt belonged in the CLI (you can start to see a pattern here).
 Across the board, all tangentially related tools pushed users to the CLI over the web UI for configuring environment variables.
-As users of Stratum ourselves this new method felt like a much stronger experience, and certainly one that aligned with our new philosophy.
+As users of Stratum ourselves, this new method felt like a much stronger experience, and certainly one that aligned with our new philosophy.

 #### Viewing Services

 Environments are comprised of services.
 These services can be anything from your application code to your particular database.
-With the new Stratum dashboard, users can view their environment variables, service information, running jobs, and life time metrics all from within a single view.
+With the new Stratum dashboard, users can view their environment variables, service information, running jobs, and lifetime metrics all from within a single view.

 ![Stratum Stratum Metrics](/img/posts/designing-stratum/catalyze_stratum_metrics.png)

 #### Organization Management

 Current users of Stratum might have noticed that organization management has completely changed.
 The big improvement here was giving users the ability to easily add other users to their entire organization, instead to only a single environment.
-This was a tremendous support burden in the past and we're excited to finally give users this new level of autonomy.
+This was a tremendous support burden in the past, and we're excited to finally give users this new level of autonomy.
 In the following image you can see the new layout depicting the current list of users, their role, and on the right hand side a list of currently pending invites.

 ![Stratum Organization View](/img/posts/designing-stratum/catalyze_orgs.png)